 Panasonic G9 versus Panasonic GH4

 The Panasonic Lumix DC-G9 and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were announced, respectively, in November 2017 and February 2014.
 Both the G9 and the GH4 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The G9 has a resolution of 20.2 megapixel, whereas the GH4 provides 15.9 MP.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Panasonic GH4.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is somewhat smaller (7 percent) than the Panasonic G9.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably smaller (7 percent) than the Panasonic G9.
 Moreover, the GH4 is markedly lighter (15 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.